 Hopefully the sealer will keep the butterfly house from weathering too badly.
 My sister lives on the Arkansas River and there is a lot of wind and of course humidity.
 We will see what happens.

 I hope butterflies move into the house instead of wasps which is what happens with her birdhouses and a lot of other things around her place.
+I'll keep you updated.

-My sister who thinks she’s a comedian said the ruler pieces on the dormers look like eyebrows.
+My sister who thinks she's a comedian said the ruler pieces on the dormers look like eyebrows.
 I can see that.
+Anywhere on the birdhouse where there was a raised piece of wood I added a rusty bit, like the chippy white hinge.

 As always thanks for being here and have a great day, Kathy